 Below, we list the items that have these traits.

 - 7th Legionnaire's Hood;

 - Sinister Gladiator's Silk Shoulderguards;

 4.2.
 Recommended Items

-Dread Gladiator's Badge is strong for the Versatility and the on-use Intellect effect.
+Sinister Gladiator's Badge is strong due to the Versatility and the on-use Intellect effect.
 The 2-minute cooldown lines up well with Arcane Power and should be used every time you want to use your burst rotation.

 4.3.
 Weapon Enchant

 Enchant Weapon - Torrent of Elements is the best weapon enchants.
 The enchant provides a proc that gives you a strong boost to your spell damage.
 This increases your sustained and burst damage.

 5. Regular Talents for Arcane Mages